DESPITE WEATHER, BANQUET GIVING SETS RECORD

 The walk benefits the ministries of COBYS Family Services.
 Motivated by Christian faith, COBYS educates, supports, and empowers children and adults to reach their full potential.
 COBYS carries out this mission through adoption and foster care services, counseling, and family life education.
 Based in Lancaster County, COBYS serves children and families from several counties, including Berks, Chester, Montgomery, and Lancaster.

-For more information about the event, please contact Don Fitzkee at 800-452-6517 or email@example.com.
+For more information about the event, print a brochure or contact Don Fitzkee at 800-452-6517 or firstname.lastname@example.org.

 The politically charged debate surrounding abortion sometimes drives people apart, but adoption is a life-affirming option that people of diverse perspectives can embrace.